Who We Are

 MMGA membership features

 Study groups.
-MMGA Study Groups are informal learning and support clubs of both MGs and interns that meet regularly.
-You get to know others from your neighbourhood or region for networking, mentorship and ‘moral support’ as you work through your courses online.
+MMGA Study Groups are informal learning and support clubs of both Master Gardeners and interns that meet regularly.
+You will get to know others from your neighbourhood or region for networking, mentorship, and moral support as you work through your courses online.

 Opportunities to learn and participate.
-The bi-monthly MMGA newsletter, frequent Member Updates and our website keep you current on new volunteer opportunities and success stories; the latest horticultural advances, recommended horticultural resources; and upcoming events.
-Regular MMGA-hosted education sessions – during Covid offered via Zoom – feature guest experts, and three members-only meetings yearly are for socializing, information-sharing and fun (including prizes!)
+A bi-monthly MMGA newsletter, frequent member updates and our website keep you current on new volunteer opportunities and success stories, the latest horticultural advances, recommended horticultural resources, and upcoming events.
+Regular MMGA-hosted education sessions feature guest experts, and three members-only meetings yearly are for socializing, information-sharing, and fun (including prizes!)

 Certification